bardificer/bulwark-core/README.md

 Either there will be the portable .exe in releases, or you can download the source code and run it there.
 Make sure to "pip install -r requirements.txt" before you run it.

+##### IMPORTANT

+Currently, Windows Defender recognizes the binary inside my packaging library as malware code.
+It's typically used for packaging malware, but it's just a python packaging library (pyinstaller).
+I'm working on a fix for this, but as you can read in the releases section, please just clone the current version or use the source code.
+It's much easier and doesn't offend antiviruses.

 ##### Example

 ![Example GIF](demo/example.gif)